 Have you recently translated any of your marketing content into Arabic?
 When it comes to localizing into Arabic, should you target a specific country or the Middle East as a whole?
 To penetrate and compete in this massive market, every company selling products or services in the Middle East or North Africa had to convert its website, brochures, and marketing collateral into Arabic words at some time.
 Although it is only one language, the marketing team should consider who will be the end-user of the content before translating marketing materials into Arabic.
-They should also be very careful when choosing the right Arabic translation service.
+They should also be very careful when choosing the right Arabic localization company.

 Arabic Translation of Marketing Content

 Arabic is a world language that is spoken by around 290 million people.
 The Arabic language has a variety of dialects and accents.
 The dialects and accents used in Morocco, Tunisia, and Algeria are completely different from those used in Egypt, Libya, and Lebanon, as well as the accents and dialects in the Gulf region.

 When it comes to translation into Arabic, all Arabic language speakers have a similar basis, which is Modern Standard Arabic (MSA).
 The MSA version is the one used in newspapers, books, and news broadcasts.
 The Arabic printed in a newspaper in Lebanon is identical to that written in Egypt, Saudi Arabia, Kuwait, or any other Arabic country.